borhanimani/CSS_Project/Readme.txt

 -- Image Used Sources:
-	- Cars: Image of the "Car Website.png"
-	- Mercedes-Benz, BMW, brad-r-xt9nZR_enkw-unsplash: used "https://unsplash.com"
+	- All pictures are used from: "https://unsplash.com"

 -- The Icons, Components:
 	- "https://getbootstrap.com/docs/5.0/getting-started/introduction/"